 I’m pretty durable, but even I get skeeved out a bit by that freaky translucent tube; when you clean a clam, it seems to be alive — almost rocketing out of the clam belly when you cut it open.
 And, as they say, it was a brave person who first ate a clam.
 While not quite so snot-like as a raw oyster, a raw clam doesn’t scream out yummy!
 Even though it is.

 Nonetheless, I grew up eating clams.
 Which means mom made them.
 And all her clam recipes are fantastic.
-Especially her New England clam chowder.
+Especially her Maine clam chowder.

 For the first 30-odd years of my life, I just thought mom’s chowder was unique to our family.
 It is a white chowder like most New England versions, but unlike the chowders in much of Massachusetts, mom’s is soupy and brothy, not thick and creamy.

-It was only when I delved more seriously into food that I realized this was a recognized variety of chowder; it’s Maine style.
+It was only when I delved more seriously into food that I realized this was a recognized variety of chowder; it’s a Maine clam chowder.
 I asked mom about this, and she reminded me that her mother grew up in Wiscasset, Maine.
 Mystery solved.

 Looking back on all this, I am struck by how important it must have been for mom to raise us all as bona fide clam lovers, even though it was not something she herself still liked to eat.
 It was both an act of regional pride (Yankees eat clams.
 Period.) and, more importantly, an act of love.

 I am thankful for that, and for all the other acts of love mom has shown me over the years, both large and small.
-Every time I eat this chowder, I think of her.
+Every time I eat this particular New England clam chowder, I think of her.
 I love you, mom.
 Happy Mother’s Day.
 I hope I did your chowder proud.

 - 2 tablespoons butter